bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 # What Now?

-One common feature that occur hand in hand with Concurrent Mode, which I have not written about is Suspense, will come in a later article!

-However, the date for stable release of Concurrent Mode has not yet been announced (as far I know), but keep calm and keep an eye one the [releases](https://github.com/facebook/react/releases).
+The date for stable release of Concurrent Mode has not yet been announced (as far I know), but keep calm and keep an eye one the [releases](https://github.com/facebook/react/releases) for React.
 Meanwhile, you can enjoy the experimental version (but perhaps not use it in production just yet!).

+One feature that occur hand in hand with Concurrent Mode, which I have not written about, is Suspense, but it will come in a later article!